isabella232/partner-center-pr.nl-nl/partner-center/insights-programmatic-custom-query.md

 ### <a name="case-sensitivity-in-query-specification"></a>Gevoeligheid van case in queryspecificatie

 De specificatie is volledig niet-casegevoelig.
-Vooraf gedefinieerde trefwoorden, kolomnamen en waarden kunnen worden opgegeven met behulp van hoofdletters of kleine hoofdletters.
+Vooraf gedefinieerde trefwoorden, kolomnamen en waarden kunnen worden opgegeven met hoofdletters of kleine hoofdletters.

 ## <a name="next-steps"></a>Volgende stappen